Your puppy's meal plan

 • If you can, look for a company that does its own manufacturing.
 This usually produces higher-quality dog food.

 • Settle on the type of dog food.
 It could be wet, semi-moist, or dry.
 If you decide canned food is the best option, consider the expense.
 Also know that canned food contains a high portion of water.
 Dry dog food is better economically.
 It also helps keep the teeth cleaner.
 In the case of profuse hair around the mouth, canned food is definitely messier.
 It leaves a lasting impression on you and your dog.

 • After you decide on a type of dog food, buy only a small amount.
 This way, it is less costly.
 You can also change the type of food more easily if your pet does not like it.

 If you have to switch food frequently be prepared for diarrhea.
 This is a natural way for the digestive system to act.
 This holds true for both puppies and adult dogs.

-There are various methods possible of feeding your dog.
+Note that there are various methods possible for feeding your dog.
 One is portion feeding.
 You feed your puppy a set amount every day at specific intervals.
-This sets a limit but makes allowances for the puppy and his or her needs.
+This puts a limit but makes allowances for the puppy and his or her needs.

-In the long wrong, it is up to you to decide.
+In the end, it is up to you to decide.
 Talk to the experts and friends.
-Weigh the pros and cons of the methods with the needs of your puppy.
+Weigh the pros and cons of each method with the needs of your puppy.
 Factor in your lifestyle and you will have a solution.